maxime-esa/asn1scc/README.md

 - already know what ASN.1 is
 - have access to Docker

-- ...and just want to run the ASN1SCC compiler, then...
+...and just want to run the ASN1SCC compiler, then try:

     docker pull ttsiodras/asn1scc
     docker run -it ttsiodras/asn1scc